 Per USFS:

 As is the case with all our prescribed burns, we will need to ensure that the weather and the environmental conditions are in line with being able to meet our objectives and to do so safely.
-We consult with the National Weather Service in Duluth daily when we are igniting piles to be sure that forecasts are aligned with the conditions needed.
+We consult with the National Weather Service in Duluth daily when we are igniting units to be sure that forecasts are aligned with the conditions needed.

 You can expect to see signs along roadways near our burns.
 If a burn area is accessible by ATV or foot, you can expect signs posted where we are going in.
 Expect there to be significant smoke impacts of short duration during ignitions in some areas.
 There will be firefighters on site and, if necessary, wildland engine(s).
 We will patrol our burns any day when fire spread is possible.
 We may only drive/hike in an area to check and you may not see firefighters in the vicinity the entire day.
 During ignitions and for a few days after ignitions the area will have residual light smoke, smoldering, some overstory trees may still have smoke/fire in them, and there may be creeping, slow moving surface spread.
 Our fire staff anticipate this.
 If there is not a threat of fire spreading outside the project area, we will typically allow fire to burn.
-The project area may be the entire area that piles are in, such as timber sale or, like with Firewise Pits, just the area directly adjacent to the pile(s).
+The project area may be the entire area that piles are in, such as a timber sale or, like with Firewise Pits, just the area directly adjacent to the pile(s).

 If you see fire or smoke in an area you don’t believe it should be, please call the Forest Service.
-For Gunflint Office: 218-387-1750 and for Tofte Office: 218-663-8060.
+For Gunflint Office: 218-387-1750 and for Tofte Office: 218-663-8060

 Residents may experience smoke during the prescribed burns.
 For air quality information, visit AirNow (https://fire.airnow.gov/) or download the AirNow app.
 When driving, slow down and turn on your headlights if you encounter smoke on the road.